Many energy firms are facing an uncertain future as a sudden rise in wholesale gas prices threatens to reshape the UK sector.

 Which energy suppliers are in trouble?

-A handful of the UK's energy suppliers are at risk of going bust in the next week, according to reports.
+A handful of the UK's energy suppliers are still at risk of going bust, according to reports.

 Bulb Energy, the UK's seventh largest energy company, is one of those suppliers looking for extra funds to bring order to the balance sheet, as it searches for a bailout.